marian-stanciulica/Foodybite/README.md

 func data(for request: URLRequest, delegate: URLSessionTaskDelegate?) async throws -> (Data, URLResponse)
 ```

-> 🚩 There are a lot more methods in the 𝐔𝐑𝐋𝐒𝐞𝐬𝐬𝐢𝐨𝐧 class that we don't control and by subclassing we assume the behaviour of the overridden method is not depending on other methods.
+> 🚩 There are a lot more methods in the `URLSession` class that we don't control and by subclassing we assume the behaviour of the overridden method is not depending on other methods.

 2. By creating a protocol with only the method we are interested in mocking and making `URLSession` conform to it.
 Furthermore, we can implement our spy/stub using the protocol.